pact-foundation/pact-specification/implementation-guidelines/README.md

 1. If exactly one interaction matches the given request, than the corresponding response should be returned, and that interaction should be marked as received.

 ### Verifying after each test
 1. After each test, a call should be made to the mock service to verify that all the expected interactions have occured, and that no unexpected interactions have occurred.
-If either of these is not true, then the test should fail with a helpful error message indicating which interactions were missing completely, which were "incorrect", and which were unexpected.
-An interaction is considered "Incorrect" if the request method and path match, but the headers, body or query did not match.
+If either of these is not true, then the test should fail with a helpful error message indicating which expected interactions were not recieved, which unexpected request were recieved.

 ### Differentiating between an administrative request and an actual request
 1. Each language may implement the calls to set up and verify the interactions in different ways, but as a suggestion, the ruby impl uses the HTTP header 'X-Pact-Mock-Service' to identify requests that are "administrative" (eg. setting up an expectation, verifying after a test) - all other requests will be treated as requests coming from the client under test.